 8.2 BAC Personnel must act in accordance with the Code of Conduct and this Policy when disclosing a concern.
-The making of vindictive, malicious or vexatious reports may be misconduct and may result in disciplinary action.
+The making of vindictive, malicious or vexatious reports that are intentional and untrue, may be misconduct and may result in disciplinary action.